 - Which broker-dealers are the right match for you in terms of size, service, and industry coverage?

 Our only caution on the third criteria is that, as humans, the quality of our judgement on who to trust can be off at times.
 The first two criteria are more objective, and should carry more weight in your decision making.

 There are a variety of non-dealer firms that offer public companies research in return for money, equity or options.
 The capital markets have traditionally put zero faith in this research.

-My recommendation used to be: “Avoid paid-for research at all costs”.
+Our previous recommendation was to avoid paid-for research at all costs.
 However, in a post MIFID II world, paid-for research may become a necessary evil, especially for small-cap companies struggling to establish coverage.
 Broker-dealers are even considering a pay-to-play model for research as they seek to find a viable funding model for the research they provide.

 However, until paid-for research is established as a credible source of information for the buy side, it should be approached with caution.
 It could be a waste of resources and a threat to your company’s credibility.